minetest/minetest/doc/lua_api.md

     -- A table of object properties, see the `Object properties` section.
     -- The properties in this table are applied to the object -- once when it is spawned.
-	-- Contrary to custom fields down below, initial_properties is a table -- shared between all the instances of an entity.
-Changing any of its -- fields on one instance will alter any other present and future instance -- as well

     -- Refer to the "Registered entities" section for explanations on_activate = function(self, staticdata, dtime_s) end,